mattbrock/k8s-minikube-eks/README.md

 	🏃  Starting tunnel for service nginx-svc.

-In main tab, check the Service again, and it should now have an external IP (localhost):
+In the main Terminal tab, check the Service again, and it should now have an external IP (localhost):

 	$ kubectl get service nginx-svc
 	NAME        TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE